deimosfr/blog/content/post/2018-01-23-traefik-ha-helm-chart-with-le-on-k8s.md

 exit 0
 {{< /highlight >}}

-Now if you deploy this chart for the first time or not, you won't need any manual intervention anymore :)
+Now if you deploy [this Traefik chart][7] for the first time or not, you won't need any manual intervention anymore :)

 Before deploying it, you will need a consul cluster setup and ready.
 If you're searching for a [Consul Helm chart][6], I've made one also for [MySocialApp][3].
 We're using this chart on bare metal with local storage.
 We recommend that consul servers are used with "Node Selector" option to stick to specific servers.